filecoin-project/builtin-actors/README.md

 The CARv1 is embedded as a byte slice at the root of the library, and exported under the `BUNDLE_CAR` public const, for easier consumption by Rust code.

+Precompiled actor bundles may also be provided as release binaries in this repo, if requested by implementors.

-## Instructions for clients
+## Instructions for client implementations

-This is how client implementations are expected to use this repo.
-Steps 1-4 can be automated as part of your build process, or can be performed manually.
+### Obtaining an actors bundle

+There are two options:

+1. Building from source.
+2. Downloading the precompiled release bundle from GitHub.

+Instructions to build from source (option 1):

 1. Clone the repo.
 2. Check out the relevant branch or tag (see Versioning section below).
+3. `cargo build` from the workspace root.
-3. Copy the CAR file generated the location printed in this log line:
+4. Copy the CARv1 file generated the location printed in this log line:
     ```
    warning: bundle=/path/to/repo/target/debug/build/filecoin_canonical_actors_bundle-aef13b28a60e195b/out/bundle/bundle.car
    ```
-   This line is only printed as a warning due to limitations in the Cargo build script mechanisms (preceded by other logs).
+   All output is printed as a warning only due to limitations in the Cargo build script mechanisms.

+Both options are compatible with automation via scripts or CI pipelines.

+### Integrating an actors bundle

+This part is implementation-specific.
+Options include:

-4. Embed the CAR file bytes into your binary.
+1. Embedding the bundle's CARv1 bytes into the distribution's binary.
+2. Downloading CARv1 files on start (with some form of checksumming for added security).

+### Loading and using the actors bundle with ref-fvm

+Once the implementation has validated the authenticity of the bundle, it is expected to do the following:

-5. At client start, import the embedded CAR file into a blockstore.
+1. Import the CARv1 into the blockstore.
-6. Retain the root CID in memory to pass it to the FVM implementation.
-If using ref-fvm, it expects it as a Machine constructor argument.

-Because each network version is backed by different actor code, you will need to repeat the steps above for every network version your client supports.
-We advise to use some form of an array or lookup table mapping network versions to their respective embedded bundles.
+2. Retain the root CID in memory, indexed by network version.
+3. Feed the root CID to ref-fvm's Machine constructor, to tell ref-fvm which CodeCID maps to which built-in actor.

+### Multiple network version support

+Because every network version may be backed by different actor code, implementations should be ready to load multiple actor bundles and index them by network version.

+When instantiating the ref-fvm Machine, both the network version and the corresponding Manifest root CID must be passed.

 ## Versioning